awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

 **To set up and run the end\-to\-end OTA tests**

-1. Follow the setup instructions in the README file \(`<amazon-freertos>/tools/ota_e2e_test/README.md`\)\.
+1. Follow the setup instructions in the README file \(`<freertos>/tools/ota_e2e_test/README.md`\)\.

 1. Make sure that running the agent and PAL tests do not modify the `aws_clientcredential.h`, `aws_clientcredential_keys.h`, `aws_application_version.h`, or `aws_ota_codesigner_certificate.h` header files\.

-1. To run the OTA end\-to\-end test script, follow the example in the README file \(`<amazon-freertos>/tools/ota_e2e_test/README.md`\)\.
+1. To run the OTA end\-to\-end test script, follow the example in the README file \(`<freertos>/tools/ota_e2e_test/README.md`\)\.

 ## Validation<a name="w3aac11c37c25"></a>

-To officially qualify a device for Amazon FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
-Follow the instructions in [ Using AWS IoT Device Tester for Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the Amazon FreeRTOS User Guide to set up Device Tester for port validation\.
+To officially qualify a device for FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
+Follow the instructions in [ Using AWS IoT Device Tester for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the FreeRTOS User Guide to set up Device Tester for port validation\.
 To test a specific library's port, the correct test group must be enabled in the `device.json` file in the Device Tester `configs` folder\.

-After you have ported the Amazon FreeRTOS OTA library and the bootloader demo, you can start porting the Bluetooth Low Energy library\.
+After you have ported the FreeRTOS OTA library and the bootloader demo, you can start porting the Bluetooth Low Energy library\.
 For instructions, see [Porting the Bluetooth Low Energy Library](afr-porting-ble.md)\.

-If your device does not support Bluetooth Low Energy functionality, then you are finished and can start the Amazon FreeRTOS qualification process\.
-For more information, see the [Amazon FreeRTOS Qualification Guide](https://docs.aws.amazon.com/freertos/latest/qualificationguide/)\.
+If your device does not support Bluetooth Low Energy functionality, then you are finished and can start the FreeRTOS qualification process\.
+For more information, see the [FreeRTOS Qualification Guide](https://docs.aws.amazon.com/freertos/latest/qualificationguide/)\.